danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 try! doSomethingElse()
 ```

 AwaitKit makes the promise-based code look synchronous, which is much easier to write and read.

-The only thing I find strange with their sample code, is that they use `try!`.
+One thing I find strange with their sample code, however, is that they use `try!`.
 I'd recommend you to use `do/catch` instead, to avoid crashes.
 Also note that if you go with AwaitKit, you will implicitly get a depencendy to PromiseKit as well.

 ### RxSwift / ReactiveCocoa

 If promises and async/await doesn't appeal to you, you could take a look at observables.
 [RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}) are two popular libraries for working with observables and streams of data.
-I had a hard time liking RxSwift, though (and haven't tried ReactiveCocoa) and wrote about my experience in a [blog post]({{page.rxswift-post}}) a while ago.
+I had a hard time liking RxSwift, though (and haven't tried ReactiveCocoa) and wrote about my experience in a [post]({{page.rxswift-post}}).

 ### ProcedureKit